dvddarias/telegram-requester/readme.md

 This is a `/register` command with two multiple choice parameters: `name` and `last_name`.
 After calling this command the user will be presented with a menu to choose the value each parameter will have.
 As with all parameters both values will be interpolated in the `request` object wherever `{{{name}}}` and `{{{last_name}}}` is found.

 If the value of the parameter and the name of the option are different you can specify each option as an object with `name` and `value` fields.
-For Example:

 - `confirm`: *boolean*.
 When `true` it will show a confirm dialog with all the parameter values before running the request.

 - `request`: *object*.
 This object contains all the configuration of the http request.
 All the http request options are thoroughly documented in [the requests.js options documentation](https://github.com/request/request#requestoptions-callback).
-This object can optionally include:

-  - `json_query`: *object*.
-In case the response of the request is in JSON format, a [JSONPath](https://github.com/s3u/JSONPath) can be applied to it.
-This object has two possible keys:

-      - `query` with the JSONPath string to be used.
-To test your jsonpaths you can go to [JSON Query Tester](http://www.jsonquerytool.com/) and select *"JSONPath Plus"* as the query type.
-      - `format` it can be the string `"list"`(default), to format it as a JSON list or `"path"`: to show human readable values.

 All the request parameters declared in `parameters`, will be interpolated on any of the properties of the `request` object (including the `json_query` field) by using the template syntax `{{{parameter_name}}}`.
 If you want to make it really easy to generate and test this `request` object, download and install [Postman](https://postman.com/) and use its [code generation option](https://learning.getpostman.com/docs/postman/sending-api-requests/generate-code-snippets/), selecting the `NodeJS -> Request` on the language dropdown.